braxtonb/mind-project/README.md

 I have an idea for a new project and wanted a place to store all the things that have served as inspiration.

+Mind enables storing image and video references used as inspiration for the new project.

 ## Technology Stack

 **Frontend**